Recording Pioneers

 NOTES

-• The Cambridge Companion to Bartók by Amanda Bayley (Camebridge University Press, 2001, online book)
+• The Cambridge Companion to Bartók by Amanda Bayley (Cambridge University Press, 2001) online book

 • The Concerto: A Reader's Guide by Michael Steinberg, 1996